The Castle

 The Vineyard

-The owners of the château, in association with friends who are passionate about wine, have saved a vineyard situated on the slopes of the Indre, of which certain parcels of Chenin extend in front of the castle.
+The owners of the château, in association with friends who are passionate about wine, have saved a vineyard situated on the slopes of the Indre river, with certain parcels of Chenin extending in front of the château.

 The vines are cultivated with respect for the earth, in accordance with the principles of organic and biodynamic agriculture: working the soil to obtain living terroirs; cultivating the vines with the aim of helping them to develop their self-defence capacities.